Do Go On - 369 - The Night Witches

 Dictator.

-Yeah, but that wouldn't have been funny for the people
+Yeah, but that wouldn't have been funny for the people because they wouldn't know.

-They wouldn't know, exactly.
+They wouldn't know exactly.

 They'd be like, oh, what a horrible tragedy.

-It's like what people always talk about
+It's like what people always talk about with the kid going back to kill baby Hitler.

 Killing a baby, yeah.